 Currently, he serves on the Executive Committee of the AIDS Research Institute (ARI) at UCSF, the Executive Committee for the oversight of Congressional Ryan White funds to women and children in San Francisco, and as member of Treatment Starts Here, a working group overseeing California’s response to the opiate overdose crisis.

+Dr. Machtinger is also a respected clinician, teacher and mentor and was the recipient of the UCSF School of Medicine 2013 Osler Distinguished Teaching Award.
 Dr. Machtinger's other interests include the well-being of animals and the environment and the relationship between human health, animal welfare, and environmental stewardship.
-Dr. Machtinger is a graduate of Harvard Medical School and performed his residency in internal medicine at UCSF.
+He is a graduate of Harvard Medical School and performed his residency in internal medicine at UCSF.